funkia/turbine/README.md

 the generator function with the value that `chain` passes it.
 So, when we `yield` a `Component<A>` we will get an `A` back.

-### `loop` for handling cyclic dependencies
+### `loop`

 Sometimes situations arise where there is a cyclic dependency between two components.

 For instance, you may have a function that creates a component that shows the value of an input string-value behavior and outputs a